sonalnikam/sti-wildfly/README.md

 Installation
 ---------------

-This image is available on DockerHub at the following location:
+A couple of JBoss EAP6.4 enhanced builder images (for CentOS7 and RHEL7) are available on DockerHub at the following locations:

 https://hub.docker.com/r/appdynamics/sti-wildfly-eap64-centos7